 What to Do When You Lack the Necessary Backups

 But what to do if you haven’t backed up your Mac with Time Machine and need to recover an important file that you’ve mistakenly deleted?
 Even though Time Machine is a great tool when it comes to restoring data from a backup, it has a major downside—if you haven’t backed up your Mac before losing that file, you can’t use this tool to restore it.

 If the needed file is not located in your Time Machine backup and you’ve already emptied your Trash bin, the only option that you have left is to use data recovery software.

+For this demo and testing, we chose Disk Drill because it received the highest score in our comparison of the best data recovery software.
 Disk Drill is known as a data recovery app that can be used to recover over 400 file formats.
 So, when testing this application, our team decided to see how it works when recovering three types of files: a TXT file, JPG image, and MOV video clip.
 And the truth is, we were pretty impressed with the results since Disk Drill successfully recovered each of them.
 In addition to internal disks, Disk Drill also recovers data from external media, such as SD cards or external hard drives.

 If you want to give Disk Drill a try, here’s what you should do:

 - Download Disk Drill for Mac and follow the onscreen instructions to install the application.

 - Launch Disk Drill and click Storage devices from the sidebar on the left.

 - Choose the drive where the needed files used to be located and click Search for lost data to initiate the scan.